git/git.github.io/rev_news/drafts/edition-107.md

   While not obvious at first, Jeremy's primary problem specifically centered around cases where there were multiple files with 100% identical content.
-Perhaps an example would help.
-There could have originally been an `orig/foo.txt` file, while one side of history does not have that file anymore but instead has both a `dir2/foo.txt` and a `dir3/foo.txt`; further, both of the new foo.txt files are identical to the original `orig/foo.txt`.
-So, Git has to figure out which foo.txt file the `orig/foo.txt` was renamed to, whether to `dir2/foo.txt` or `dir3/foo.txt`.
+For example, originally there could have been an `orig/foo.txt` file, while one of the descendant repos does not have that file anymore but instead has two files, `dir2/foo.txt` and `dir3/foo.txt`, both with contents identical to the original `orig/foo.txt`.
+So, Git has to figure out which one of `dir2/foo.txt` and `dir3/foo.txt` is the result of renaming `orig/foo.txt`.

   Elijah replied to Jeremy explaining extensively how rename detection works in Git.
 Elijah pointed out that Jeremy's problem, as described, did not involve directory rename detection (despite looking kind of like a directory rename detection problem).
-Also, since Jeremy pointed out that the contents of the "mis-detected" renames had identical contents to what they were paired with, that meant that only exact renames were involved.
+Also, since Jeremy pointed out that the contents of the "misdetected" renames had identical contents to what they were paired with, that meant that only exact renames were involved.
 Because of these two factors, Elijah said that the new 'ort' merge strategy, which he